RakhithJK/jgm-pandoc-wiki/Pandoc-Extras.md

 - [Xmindoc](https://github.com/sky-y/xmindoc) is a wrapper script for Pandoc which converts XMind mindmaps to any documents that are available in Pandoc.

+- [Octavo](https://github.com/OolonColoophid/octavo) is a wrapper script for Pandoc that helps to render multiple versions of the same markdown file, FTP them to a server, and insert text into the document that refers to these other versions in plain English.
+It supports special markdown to produce highlight boxes and other features, comes with its own templates (in Tufte style, normal PDF, Word, html, etc.), and can produce spoken audio versions.

 ### Using pandoc with ConTeXt

 - [filter module] by adityam, which allows you to use